radius75/GUI64/README.md

 $9000 - $a000 : string list for drive 9

 # Coming in Version 2.0 (Work in Progress)
-* A more compact appearance of the file browser window with an icon indicating the file type, followed by file name and file size.
+* A more compact appearance of the file browser window with an icon indicating the file type, followed by file name and (optional) file size.
 * Support of device numbers other than #8 and #9.
 * SD2IEC support, changing directories etc.
 * A new menu in the disk browser window: "View".
 Has menu items "File Sizes" (On/Off), "Lower Case" (On/Off), "Sort by Name", "Sort by Type", "Sort by Size".